oxylabs/how-to-scrape-google-images/README.md

 ## Scrape public Google Images data with Oxylabs API

 You can also scrape public Google Images data with [Google Images Search API](https://oxylabs.io/products/scraper-api/serp/google/images).
 Keep in mind that this is a paid tool but you may get a free 7-day trial.
 Once you get the trial (or a subscription), you'll have to create a user account on the Oxylabs dashboard and get the API credentials.
 These credentials will be used in the later stages.
+### Notes
+Different from the Free Google Image scraper, this particular scraper scrapes based on query, rather than the image URL.
+Get more information about this approach on our blog post on [How to Scrape Google Lens Results](https://oxylabs.io/blog/how-to-scrape-google-lens-results).

 ### Step 1 - Setting up the environment